SITE MENU

 It was founded in 1821 by Walter F. Campbell who originally named it after his wife as Port Ellinor or Eleanor.
 Later this was shortened to Port Ellen.

-The Laphroaig Distillery near Port Ellen offers tours Mondays to Fridays (booked required - tel 01496 302418).
-Usually closed for maintenance in July and August.
+The Laphroaig Distillery near Port Ellen offers tours and tastings (booked recommended - tel 01496 302418).
+It has a visitor Centre with Lounge Bar overlooking the sea.

 Robert Pollock has produced an excellent guide with diagrams covering the standing stone just outside Port Ellen and another one close to the town at Kilbride.